utk-cs/CS340-Fall-2021/README.md

 Name this file with a proposed name for your team.
 It should be a markdown file again, and your file and PR should include both GitHub usernames and NetIDs for each team member.
 If all your team members have already had their personal PR merged and you've all been added to the organization you should assign your other team members as reviewers.
 Once the whole team approves the PR and meets the project requirements, we'll merge your team's PR and create a repo for your team.

 Team size: 3-5 (if you don't have your own team, you'll be matched into groups of mostly 4 per team after Thursday)

+### Project requirements

+While you're allowed to propose your own project, we ask that you stick with Python + Qt so that we are able to most effectively grade your work.
+If you don't have something in mind we will provide project ideas, and if you have something that's more than Python + Qt (using a database, other language, or something external) you'll have to get it approved by Dr. Henley first.
+(All the TAs need to be able to run/grade/evaluate your code and app.)

+If you aren't sure about a project idea, go ahead and open a PR for your team and we'll give you feedback there.